Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Introduction

 In sec.~(\ref{secBEC}), we show that an atomic BEC in the dispersive regime of atom-field interaction inside the optical cavity is effectively analogous to the OMS where the Bogoliubov mode in the BEC behaves effectively as a MO and the atom-atom collision is responsible for the atomic parametric amplifier analogous to the optical parametric amplifier (OPA).

-We present the sensing-mechanism of CQNC, BA noise evasion and parametric measurement in an atom-assisted OMS in Sections~(\ref{secCQNC}), (\ref{secBAnoise}), and (\ref{secParametricsensing}), respectively.
+We present the sensing-mechanism of CQNC, backaction noise evasion and parametric measurement in an atom-assisted OMS in Sections~(\ref{secCQNC}), (\ref{secBAnoise}), and (\ref{secParametricsensing}), respectively.
 Finally, we summarize our conclusion remarks and our perspectives in Sec.~(\ref{secOutlook}).